bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Let\'s see if that works.
-Let\'s test that.
+Let&apos;s see if that works.
+Let&apos;s test that.
 We come back to my page over here, refresh, when I roll over the box, the mouse is over the box.
-Great, so that works, but now it\'s stuck there.
+Great, so that works, but now it&apos;s stuck there.
 It changed that content.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 412.  (###) ~~~~~~~~~~~~~~~~~~~-->